-The study is being conducted by Dr. Jody Madeira, Associate Professor of Law, Indiana University Bloomington Maurer School of Law, and Basia Andraka-Christou, Postdoctoral Fellow, Fairbanks School of Public Health, Indiana University – Indianapolis.
+The study is being conducted by Dr. Jody Madeira, Associate Professor of Law, Indiana University Bloomington Maurer School of Law, and Dr. Basia Andraka-Christou, Assistant Professor, University of Central Florida.

 The purpose of this study is to assess the effects of implementing a) a multimedia application about Substance Use Disorder (SUD) science and evidence-based treatment methods and b) a health tracking application where students can track answers to brief questions about their health on a daily basis.